openstack/bifrost/playbooks/roles/ironic-enroll-dynamic/README.md

             defaulted to: "http://localhost:6385/"

 ipa_kernel: The kernel url, image id, or file representing the kernel to
             utilize for deploying to this node.
-This should be the CoreOS kernel used by Ironic Python Agent.
+This should be the kernel used for the Ironic Python Agent.

 ipa_ramdisk: The ramdisk url, image id, or file representing the ramdisk
-                image to load to deploy this node.
-This should be the CoreOS ramdisk used by Ironic Python Agent.
+             image to utilize to deploy this node.
+This should be the ramdisk used for the Ironic Python Agent.

 This role expects a data structure similar to the one below, however it should be understood that the individual entries under power can vary based on power